fnands/fnands.com/blog/2025/sklearn-mojo-dbscan-inner/index.md

 ## Conclusions

-I chose this example not because it makes a lot of sense to translate it to Mojo, but just because it was easy to do so.
+I chose this example not because it makes a lot of sense to translate it to Mojo, but just because it was easy to do so in a short amount of time.
 Right now, the Python interop is still a little too bleeding edge to do anything serious with, but at the pace that the language is evolving I doubt that this will be true for long.

+It was however promising just how simple it was in this case, and most of the effort was in translating the PythonObjects into appropriate Mojo types to allow the compiler to reason about them.
+If I could request something from the Modular team it would be a "cheat-sheet" for best practices for translating common Python/numpy types into Mojo.

+A more wholistic approach would be to also reconsider what is being passed to Mojo to make your life a bit easier when it comes to doing these translations.

 ## Future plans

 Once the Python interop stabilizes a little I want to see if I can rewrite some more substantial part of scikit-learn in Mojo, and preferably some algorithm that's amenable to vectorization, possibly even on the GPU, so that I can really play into the strengths of Mojo.
+If you have any suggestions for an algorithm that is in need of some speeding up, let me know.

+I think moving a lot of scikit-learn's more computationally intensive code to Mojo could be an interesting project.
+There is a project called [Mojmelo](https://github.com/yetalit/mojmelo) which is effectively the Mojo ecosystem's answer to scikit-learn, however, almost no-one uses Mojo just yet.

+On the other hand, scikit-learn was downloaded [100 Million times](https://pypistats.org/packages/scikit-learn) last month, so if you can speed up some of scikit-learn's algorithms you can have a positive impact for a lot of users.